bekki-alymbek/bash_profile/README.md

         . ~/etc/bashrc
 fi
 ```
-- How to source or execute .bash_profile and .bashrc
+- How to force your current session to read the file by just updating it.
 ```
 source ~/.bash_profile
 ```